grame-cncm/faustdoc/src/tutorials/julia.md

 ## Installing the required packages

-With a fresh Julia install, all required packages can be installed with the `julia packages.jl` command done in the architecture/julia folder.
+With a fresh Julia install, all required packages are decribed in the [packages.jl](https://github.com/grame-cncm/faust/blob/master-dev/architecture/julia/packages.jl) file, and can be installed with the `julia packages.jl` command done in the `architecture/julia` folder of the Faust repository.

 ## Using command line tools